fjudith/cloud-native-isometric-icons/README.md

-# Cloud Native Icon set
+# Cloud Native Isometric asset

 Talking about Cloud Native concepts can be challenging when the time come to talk to non-technical people.
 We beleive that using isometry helps to handle the various dimensions of distributed systems, espectially those running in Kubernetes.